eapowertools/qs-admin-playbook/docs/asset_management/apps/review_app_cache_warming.md

 In the previous section we used the QMC to inspect the application's size on disk.
 That method provided a quick and dirty metric for the size of a Qlik app in memory.
 In this section we will use an additional tool to provide a more accurate determination.

-Refer to [Cache Warming](../../tooling/app_metadata_analyzer.md) for more guidance on configuring this app.
+Refer to the [App Metadata Analyzer](../../tooling/app_metadata_analyzer.md) section for more guidance on configuring this app.

 With a configured and reloaded app, open the app in the Hub, and open the **Dashboard** sheet.